J. Edgar Hoover: FBI

-White Christian nationalism

-Through his 2023 book The Gospel of J. Edgar Hoover, Lerone Martin argues that an understated but long-lasting influence of Hoover has been to normalize "white Christian nationalism" in the country, Hoover framing his work with the FBI as a crusade modelled after Catholic orders such as the Jesuits, despite himself being Protestant, favoring religiosity among FBI members (including "spiritual retreats") as well weaponizing traditional Christian rhetoric against what he perceived to be the atheist and Communist menace to the United States, for him founded on Christian principles.
-Martin also says that such social conservatism was not only religious but also racial in nature, as Hoover aimed to maintain the ethnic dynamics of his days, including the legal superiority of the White Americans over the minorities.

 Private life

 Hoover with Bebe Rebozo (left) and Richard Nixon.
 The three men relax before dinner, Key Biscayne, Florida, December 1971.

 Pets

 Hoover received his first dog from his parents when he was a child, after which he was never without one.
-He owned many throughout his lifetime and became an aficionado especially knowledgeable in breeding of pedigrees, particularly Cairn Terriers and Beagles.
+He owned many throughout his lifetime and became an aficionado.
+He was especially knowledgeable in breeding of pedigrees, particularly Cairn Terriers and Beagles.
 He gave many dogs to notable people, such as Presidents Herbert Hoover (not closely related) and Lyndon B. Johnson, and buried seven canine pets, including a Cairn Terrier named Spee De Bozo, at Aspen Hill Memorial Park, in Silver Spring, Maryland.

 Sexuality

+Hoover never married or had a romantic relationship with a woman.
 In the 1940s, rumors began circulating that Hoover was homosexual.
-Hoover reportedly hunted down and threatened anyone who insinuated that he was homosexual.
+Hoover reportedly hunted and threatened anyone who insinuated that he was homosexual.
 On May 2, 1969, Screw published the first reference in print to Hoover's sexuality, titled "Is J. Edgar Hoover a Fag?"

 Hoover described Clyde Tolson as his alter ego.
 Both single, the two men worked closely; also, they often went to night clubs together, dined together, and vacationed together.
 This closeness between the two men is often cited as evidence that they were lovers.
-Some FBI employees who knew them, such as Mark Felt, say the relationship was "brotherly"; however, former FBI executive assistant director Mike Mason suggested that some of Hoover's colleagues denied that he had a sexual relationship with Tolson in an effort to protect Hoover's image.
+Some FBI employees who knew them, such as Mark Felt, say the relationship was "brotherly"; former FBI executive assistant director Mike Mason suggested that some of Hoover's colleagues denied that he had a sexual relationship with Tolson to protect Hoover's image.
 Hoover bequeathed his estate to Tolson, who moved into Hoover's house after Hoover died.
 Tolson accepted the American flag that draped Hoover's casket.
 Tolson is buried a few yards away from Hoover in the Congressional Cemetery.